← All varieties

 Origin/History

-Raised by the Rev. John Huyshe of Devon, England — Downing gives his seat as Clythesdon, Devon; Hedrick gives Cullompton, Devon — from seed of Beurré d'Aremberg fertilized by Passe Colmar.
-Hedrick records that the variety first fruited in 1864.
-Downing notes it is one of a series of four new pears originated by Mr. Huyshe, all said to be of superior excellence.
-Hedrick cites Journal of Horticulture 12:89, fig. 72 (1862) and Bunyard, Handbook of Hardy Fruits 180 (1920).
+Huyshe's Prince Consort was raised by the Rev. John Huyshe of Devon, England, from seed of Beurré d'Aremberg (Beurré d'Arenberg) fertilized by Passe Colmar.
+Sources give the originator's locality variously as Clythesdon (Downing), Cullompton (Hedrick), and Clyst Hydon (Bunyard), all in Devon.
+The variety first fruited in 1864.
+Downing notes that it is one of a series of four new pears originated by Mr. Huyshe, all said to be of superior excellence.
+Bunyard notes that it is quite distinct from Prince Albert, a seedling of Van Mons, and remarks that by 1920 it was seldom met with, but quite worthy of a place in collections.

 Tree